 Planning and Environmental Approvals

 The majority of the Snowy Scheme is located within Kosciuszko National Park, which we consider as our backyard.
-We take our duty to operate the Scheme in an environmentally responsible way very seriously and have a proven track record of doing this over many decades.
+We have operated the Scheme in an environmentally responsible way over many decades.

-Members of the community will have an opportunity to review each EIS and make a submission during the public exhibition period.
-After reviewing submissions, Snowy Hydro will prepare a report that responds to the issues raised.
+Members of the community have an opportunity to review the EIS and make submissions during the public exhibition period.
+After reviewing submissions, Snowy Hydro prepares a report that responds to the issues raised.

 The Snowy 2.0 Main Works EIS has been submitted, information can be found here.
 The EIS will be assessed by the NSW Department of Planning, Industry and Environment (DPIE) and approval is required from the NSW Minister for Planning Approval may also be required from the Commonwealth Minister for the Environment and Energy under the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
 Snowy 2.0 Main Work can only proceed when the relevant approvals are in place.

 The Snowy 2.0 Segment Factory EIS has been submitted and information can be found here.
 The EIS will be assessed by the NSW Department of Planning, Industry and Environment (DPIE) and approval is required from the NSW Minister for Planning.